 This situation isn’t only unpleasant but also unhygienic and hazardous, and causes major damage to your home.
 With all the biological contaminants and chemicals in a sewer line, having them pushed back and out of your basement floor creates major issues that are expensive to address.

 Of course all of the many homeowners we’ve helped during a sewer backup always want to know the exact causes and have a permanent remedy.
-Your home’s drain system indeed handle more than wastewater.
+Your home’s drain system indeed handles more than wastewater.
 It also catches grease, hair strands, soap, laundry detergents, shampoo, and many more.
 All these eventually combine to clog the pipes.
 Having timely maintenance can always clear the system before a blockage occurs.
-Your city of public sewer system works much the same way.
-Likewise even your public sewer gets backed up.
+Your city or public sewer system works much the same way.
+Likewise, even your public sewer gets backed up.

 What Causes a City Sewer Backup?

 The sewer system installed in homes handles sewage, and in some cases not rainwater.
 If a heavy downpour or rain finds its way to the pipes, it enters the public sewer at a breakneck speed, almost 11 times more than the flow of the sewage the lines can handle.
-The waste and rain water can get pushed back up, and ends up backflowing out of your basement drains or plumbing.
+The waste and rainwater can get pushed back up and end up backflowing out of your basement drains or plumbing.

 2. Undersized City Sewers